Bill Hopkins (footballer, born 1888): Life and career

-Hopkins was born in 1888 in Esh Winning, County Durham, the son of Frederick William Hopkins, a coal miner, and his wife, Margaret.
+William Hopkins was born on 11 November 1888 in Esh Winning, County Durham, the son of Frederick William Hopkins, a coal miner, and his wife, Margaret.
 The 1911 Census shows the 22-year-old Hopkins living with his parents and three younger sisters in Esh Winning and working as a colliery blacksmith.
 He played football for his local team, Esh Winning Rangers, from around 1904 until signing for Crook Town of the Northern League in 1907.
-The following year, he had trials with several Football League clubs which came to nothing, and he returned to Esh Winning Rangers.
+The following year, he had trials with several Football League clubs, which came to nothing, and he returned to Esh Winning Rangers.
 In 1911 he returned to Northern League football with Stanley United, and his performances over the season earned him a contract with First Division club Sunderland.

-Hopkins had played as a centre forward for Stanley, but at Sunderland he was tried at centre half for the reserves and found well suited to that position.
+Hopkins had played as a centre forward for Stanley, but at Sunderland, he was tried at centre half for the reserves and found well suited to that position.
 He made his first-team debut on 13 September 1913 away to Liverpool in the centre of a half-back line reshuffled because of an injury to wing half Harry Low, and, according to the Athletic News, he "played a very prominent part in the [3–1] victory which was achieved."
 He kept his place for the next two matches, both wins, and made three more appearances in the second half of the season.
 Hopkins played in four more league matches in 1914–15 – all wins – before competitive football was suspended for the duration of the First World War.

 When League football resumed, Hopkins signed for Leeds City for a £50 fee.
 He had played in seven of the first eight 1919–20 Second Division fixtures when, in mid-October 1919, a committee of inquiry into allegations that the club had made illegal payments to its players during the war ruled that its officials' failure to co-operate with that inquiry was "so serious that the expulsion from the League can be the only fitting punishment."
 Along with the club's physical assets, the players were auctioned off to the highest bidder.
 Hopkins went to another Second Division club, South Shields, for £600.
-Hopkins played regularly at centre half as South Shields finished in ninth place in their first season in the Football League and was retained for the next.
-He scored his first league goal in October 1920, in a match that South Shields, the only unbeaten team in the Football League, lost 5–4 to a Rotherham County side whose centre forward had been "subdued ... to impotence" by Hopkins in the reverse fixture the previous week.
+Hopkins played regularly at centre-half as South Shields finished in ninth place in their first season in the Football League and was retained for the next.
+He scored his first league goal in October 1920, in a match that South Shields, the only unbeaten team in the Football League, lost 5–4 to a Rotherham County side whose centre-forward had been "subdued ... to impotence" by Hopkins in the reverse fixture the previous week.
 He missed the last month of the season with injury, and was not retained.